Laviska Shenault Jr. Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Matchup vs. Miami

-- Against the Dolphins, Shenault put up 33 receiving yards in single career matchup, 6.5 fewer than his over/under for Sunday's game.
+- Shenault totaled 33 receiving yards in his only career matchup against the Dolphins, 6.5 fewer than his over/under for Sunday's game.

-- Shenault did not have a touchdown catch in that contest against the Dolphins.
+- Shenault did not have a touchdown catch in that game against the Dolphins.

-- The 305.2 passing yards the Dolphins give up per game makes them the NFL's 28th-ranked pass defense this season.
+- This week Shenault will face the NFL's 28th-ranked pass defense (305.2 yards allowed per game).

-- With 12 passing TDs allowed this year, the Dolphins defense is ranked 27th in the NFL.
+- The Dolphins have given up 12 touchdowns through the air (2.4 per game).
+They are 27th in the NFL in that category.

 Recent Performances